 That means all these objects are prohibited to be added as a child object under contact/account/lead or any other object.

-- The user needs to remove these objects from Whitelisted Object configuration so that it can be available as a child object under de-identification mapping.
+- The user needs to remove these objects from the Whitelisted Object configuration so that it can be available as a child object under de-identification mapping.
 Click on the Edit button and remove these objects except attachments.

 Note – Attachments Body is of the type Blob (Binary Large Object) which is basically a binary representation of data.
 Hence it can not be de-identified.

-- Go to the Implement tab, Create a New de-identification mapping.
+- Go to the Implement tab, and Create a New de-identification mapping.
 Let us assume the Contact object is a parent in this case.